-As noted in preparation for the 2021 Budget and 2021-2023 Corporate Plan, the corporate planning process is currently evolving to become more holistic and incorporate key financial planning processes within to allow for better informed decision making.
-Key process improvements in 2021 included:
+As noted in the previous year's Corporate Plan, the corporate planning process is currently evolving to become more holistic and incorporate key financial planning processes to allow for better informed decision making.
+Key process improvements in 2021 included the following.